Google Ads for SaaS: The Ultimate Guide For Big Wins

 While it may seem that the two have very few obvious differences, that’s not the case.
 On the contrary.
 Understanding the nuances is crucial for the outcome of your campaign.

-There are two fundamental differences, which are:
+There are four fundamental differences, which are:

 1.1 – B2B PPC has a Lower Lead Volume